 What sets your clinic apart from the competition is how you’ve served your clients.
 Word can spread really quickly that your clinic provides the total package – in this case I’m talking about the appropriate treatment PLUS a workstation ergonomic evaluation to address the underlying ergonomics.

 There you have it – some of the TOP reasons why you’d want to add office ergonomic assessments to your service offerings.
-As I mentioned above, I do have a course that available – it’s called The Complete Guide For Ergonomics Assessments For Professionals.
-I’m really proud of what this course can offer you.
-But, what sets it apart is that it has a complete report template PLUS the exact phrasing that you’d use in report writing (amongst other things of course).
-Less time learning the office ergonomic minutiae (that can really slow many of us down when we’re learning how to write reports), which gives you more time for your full-time job.
-I know I struggled with this can had a difficult time finding the answers on the internet when I first started doing office ergonomic assessments.
+And I also have a training that you may want to check out.
+I’m really proud of what this training can offer you.
+But, what sets it apart is that it has a step process that will help you to be successful with virtual or in-person Office Ergonomics Assessments.
+Less time learning the office ergonomic minutiae, which gives you more time for your full-time job.
+I know I struggled with this, and I had a difficult time finding the answers on the internet when I first started doing office ergonomic assessments.